breakfastlife/DiscordBot/README.md

 1. Ability to queue and download ✅
 2. take playlists but only download a section of them to keep down on space.✅
 4. figure out how environment secrets work through github.\
    a.
 Still havent figured it out.
-Any help would be greatly apprectiated.
+Any help would be greatly apprectiated.\
+5. Impliment OpenAI ✅\
+6. Ability to translate to Spanish\
+  a.
+Text\ ✅
+  b.
+Audio (Real Time)\

 <b>Install instructions:</b> \
 Program installs:\